Algebraic models for classifying spaces of fibrations: Introduction

-\end{cor} Here $\Omega^*(B)$ stands for polynomial differential forms on $B$.
-It is a commutative dg algebra model for the singular cochains $C^*(B;\Q)$ and it represents the rational homotopy type of $B$.
-Similarly, the right-hand side is a commutative dg algebra model for the cochains on the group $\Gamma(X)$ with coefficients in the Chevalley--Eilenberg cochains of $\lie g (X)$, see \S\ref{sec:local systems}.
-See \S\ref{sec:algebraic lie models} for more details on the proof and on the relation to \cite[\S7.3, Problem 3]{gtht00}.
+\end{cor} This is proved as Theorem \ref{thm:cdga model} in the text.
+Here $\Omega^*(B)$ stands for Sullivan's polynomial differential forms on $B$.
+It is a commutative dg algebra model for the singular cochains $C^*(B;\Q)$.
+The right-hand side is a commutative dg algebra model for the cochains on the group $\Gamma(X)$ with coefficients in the Chevalley--Eilenberg cochains of $\lie g (X)$, see \S\ref{sec:cdga models}.

-The existence of an algebraic Lie model immediately implies algebraicity of rational (co)homology (this is also a special case of Theorem \ref{thm:general algebraicity}): \begin{scor} The representations of $\Gamma(X)$ in the rational (co)homology groups of $\Baut{u}{X}$ are restrictions of algebraic representations of $R(X)$. \end{scor} This can be viewed as a homotopical counterpart of Kupers--Randal-Williams' algebraicity result for the cohomology of Torelli groups of the manifolds $W_g$ \cite{krw20}---for \emph{arbitrary} simply connected finite complexes $X$.
+Theorem \ref{thm:main} can be interpreted as a `space-level' enhancement of Theorem \ref{thm:A} in the following sense: not only are the rational cohomology groups of $\Baut{u}{X}$ algebraic representations of the ambient algebraic group $R(X)$, but the entire \emph{rational homotopy type} of $\Baut{u}{X}$, represented by the dg Lie algebra $\lie g(X)$, is an algebraic representation of $R(X)$.
+This subsumes algebraicity of cohomology, because there is an isomorphism of $\Gamma(X)$-modules

-We emphasize that the existence of an algebraic Lie model is much stronger than algebraicity of (co)homology.
+and the right-hand side is obviously an algebraic representation of $R(X)$ if $\lie g(X)$ is.
+However, space-level algebraicity has much stronger consequences than algebraicity of cohomology.
 Together with semisimplicity of algebraic representations of reductive groups, it implies the following result, which reduces the computation of the rational cohomology ring of $\Baut{}{X}$ to the computation of Chevalley--Eilenberg cohomology and cohomology of arithmetic groups with coefficients in algebraic representations.